peter88213/novelyst_editor/docs/index.md

 - Text is edited at the "raw markup" level.
 Markup tags are displayed as stored in the *yw7* file.
 Formatting tags are similar to those of HTML, but square brackets are used instead of pointed brackets.
 - Multiple scene editor windows.
 - Word count is displayed and updated either live or on demand.
-- The application is ready for internationalization with GNU gettext.
+- The plugin is ready for internationalization with GNU gettext.
 A German localization is provided.
 - Editor features:
     - Text selection.
     - Copy/Cut/Paste to/from the clipboard.